Go back to school or learn on the job

 I wanted to take an uphill path.
 For as long as I can remember, it has been my intuition that constantly forcing yourself to perform highly diverse and difficult tasks while overcoming adversities is necessary to achieve the highest personal performance.
 Research conducted in the field of organizational psychology seems to support this hypothesis.
 In particular, when it comes to professional goals, “the more difficult the goal, the higher the performance achievement.”

-Finally, one Tuesday afternoon, I walked down to a liquor store near my office and bought a couple of packs of beers.
-I brought them back to a slightly confused team – I didn't drink at the time – and announced my intention to stay.
+Finally, one Tuesday afternoon, I walked down to a liquor store near my office and bought a couple of packs of beer.
+I brought them back to the office and announced my intention to stay.

 In most cases, it's not possible to say whether or not you made the "right" or "wrong" call on a career move.
 An alternate future is by its very nature unknowable.
 You just have to assess where you are at a given moment.
 There's no reason to look back and second guess or try to imagine what might have been.
 And, assessing this current moment, I feel that I am in a good place.
 My current work aligns with some of my core, inner values, and I'm often excited to head out to the office in the morning.